jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 The A minor shape is another common barre chord learned by beginners.
 Played as a barre, the fingering is `x13421`.

-There are other grips that can be more comfortable than barre chords.
+There are other grips that can be more comfortable than the barre chord.

 An interesting grip for this shape is `x1x432`.
 This voicing focuses on the treble triad on the top-3 strings,